BestTimesToVisit.com Logo

 safety

-Budapest is generally safe, but be aware of pickpockets, especially in crowded tourist areas like around Parliament, Fisherman's Bastion, and on busy public transport.
-Keep your valuables secure and out of sight, and be cautious of overly friendly strangers offering unsolicited help or tours.
+Budapest is generally safe, but be aware of pickpockets, especially in crowded tourist areas like Vörösmarty Square, on trams 2 and 4/6, and around the Parliament building.
+Keep your valuables secure and out of sight, and be wary of overly friendly strangers offering unsolicited help or tours.

 packing